mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## IP-Address header for CONNECT-IP {#IP-Address}

-IP-Address is a Item Structured Header {{RFC8941}}.
+IP-Address is an Item Structured Header {{RFC8941}}.
 Its value MUST be an String contain an IP address or IP address range of the same IP version as indicated in the IP-Version header.
 The address must be specified in the format specified by TBD.